mz4/Crumbs/docs/frontend.md

 ---
 <br><br>

 <h4>Bind</h4>
 We use the Bind () method primarily to call a function with the this value set explicitly.
 In other words, bind () allows us to easily set which specific object will be bound to this when a function or method is invoked.

 ---
 <br><br>

+<br><br>
 <h4>Javascript types</h4>
 You dont need to tell the engine what type of data a variable holds, it is going to figure it out while your code is running.

 ---
+<br><br>

 <h4>Closures</h4>
 A closure is an inner function that has access to the outer (enclosing) function’s variables — scope chain.
 The closure has three scope chains: